lmytime/a-phot/README.md

-A-PHOT public version as developed by E. Merlin in 2015/2016 (plus later corrections).
+A-PHOT public version as developed by E. Merlin in 2015/2016 (plus later corrections). https://gitlab.com/EMerlin/a-phot

 Please check http://www.astrodeep.eu/a-phot/ for more about this software.
-The public version is based on python2.
+This public version is based on python2.

 I update it to Python 3 version.